When Someone Dies

 When Death Occurs

-We encourage families to take the time they need to “be” with this momentous occasion.
+We encourage families to take the time they need to “be” present with this momentous occasion.
 Death is a significant rite of passage not just for the person making the transition, but also for family members whose lives will continue in a different light, without the physical presence of the one who has died.
-It is a time to honor beliefs, traditions (if you have them) not to rush, and to breathe.
+It is a time to honor beliefs, traditions (if you have them) as well as instincts and intuitions.
+It is important not to rush, and to breathe.

 Pronouncement of Death

 The Natural Funeral will contact the physician who will sign the death certificate to fill out information on the cause of death.
 The physician should sign this within 48 hours of death.
-The completed death certificate with biographical information will be filed within 5 days of death.
-The Natural Funeral can obtain the permit for cremation or burial when the death record is complete, and has been entered into the vital records system.
+The completed death certificate with biographical information will be filed within five days of death.
+The Natural Funeral will obtain the permit for flame or water cremation or burial when the death record is complete, and has been entered into the vital records system.

 Certified Copies of the Death Certificate